-BY THE END OF THE FIRST YEAR OF LIFE, your baby's body weight will have tripled and body length will have doubled.
+BY THEIR FIRST BIRTHDAY, your baby's body weight should have tripled and body length should have doubled.
 Babies this age are very good at expressing their feelings with their gestures, sounds and facial expressions.
 They can engage in "conversation," for example, handing things back and forth or imitating sounds and actions.
-They also understand "cause and effect"-and that they can make something happen: "If I drop this food from my highchair, it will fall on the floor," or "If I cry, mom or dad will come get me."
-Following a consistent routine helps babies know what to expect and how to behave.
+They also understand "cause and effect"-that they can make something happen: "If I drop this food from my highchair, it will fall on the floor," or "If I cry, mom or dad will come get me."
+Following a consistent routine helps babies know what to expect, how to behave, and helps form a healthy attachment.